MickiusMousius/zmk-ls0xxvcom-driver/README.md

 Sharp Memory LCDs require regular VCOM inversion to prevent permanent damage from DC bias buildup.

-The original Zephyr implementation does not satisfy this requirement, potentially causing electrolytic degradation of the liquid crystal material over time.
+The original Zephyr implementation does not satisfy this requirement (As at September 2025), potentially causing electrolytic degradation of the liquid crystal material over time.

 # Do I need to update to this driver right now?